 Our accredited pediatric emergency fellowship is one of the largest and most highly competitive programs in the country.
-It offers one of the few specialized tracks in global health and provides fellows the opportunity to receive extensive exposure and training in quality, emergency ultrasound, prehospital pediatrics, disaster medicine, informatics, child abuse, simulation, community emergency medicine, trauma, hospital administration, customer service and advocacy.
+It offers one of the few specialized tracks in global health and provides fellows the opportunity to receive extensive exposure and training in quality, medical education, research, point of care ultrasound, emergency medical services, disaster medicine, informatics, child abuse, simulation, community emergency medicine, trauma, hospital administration, customer service, and advocacy.

-Our faculty teaches and mentors trainees of all levels from numerous postgraduate programs, including Baylor College of Medicine, The University of Texas and the military services.
+Our faculty teach and mentor trainees of all levels from numerous postgraduate programs, including Baylor College of Medicine, The University of Texas and Brooke Army Medical Center.

-Funded research efforts continue to expand into areas that include prehospital pediatrics, simulation, global health and emergency care.
+Funded research efforts include prehospital care, simulation medicine, global health, and emergency care.